Imperial Aramaic

-Imperial Aramaic is a linguistic term, coined by modern scholars in order to designate a specific historical variety of Aramaic language.
+Imperial Aramaic is a linguistic term, coined by modern scholars in order to designate a specific historical variety of Aramaic.
 The term is polysemic, with two distinctive meanings, wider (sociolinguistic) and narrower (dialectological).
 Since most surviving examples of the language have been found in Egypt, the language is also referred to as Egyptian Aramaic.

 Some scholars use the term as a designation for a distinctive, socially prominent phase in the history of Aramaic language, that lasted from the middle of the 8th century BCE to the end of the 4th century BCE and was marked by the use of Aramaic as a language of public life and administration in the late Neo-Assyrian Empire and its successor states, the Neo-Babylonian Empire and the Achaemenid Empire, also adding to that some later (Post-Imperial) uses that persisted throughout the early Hellenistic period.
 Other scholars use the term Imperial Aramaic in a narrower sense, reduced only to the Achaemenid period, basing that reduction on several strictly linguistic distinctions between the previous (Neo-Assyrian and Neo-Babylonian) phase and later (more prominent) Achaemenid phase.

 Since all of those phases can be semantically labelled as "imperial", some scholars opt for the use of more specific and unambiguous terms, like Neo-Assyrian Aramaic and Neo-Babylonian Aramaic (for the older phases), and Achaemenid Aramaic (for the later phase), thus avoiding the use of the polysemic "imperial" label, and its primarily sociolinguistic implications.
 Similar issues have arisen in relation to the uses of some alternative terms, like Official Aramaic or Standard Aramaic, that were also criticized as unspecific.
 All of those terms continue to be used differently by scholars.

 The Elephantine papyri and ostraca, as well as other Egyptian texts, are the largest group of extant records in the language, collected in the standard Textbook of Aramaic Documents from Ancient Egypt.
 Outside of Egypt, most texts are known from stone or pottery inscriptions spread across a wide geographic area.
 More recently a group of leather and wooden documents were found in Bactria, known as the Bactria Aramaic documents.